 Indication Status Relevant Codes Notes

-CMS Gender Reassignment Surgery Billing Guidelines and Action Items 2026
+CMS Gender Dysphoria and Gender Reassignment Surgery Billing Guidelines and Action Items 2026

 #Action Item